TypeScript Support

 Granular Type Exports

-In addition to the main Config type, the plugin exports individual subtypes for fine-grained type safety:
+In addition to the main Config type, the plugin exports individual subtypes for fine-grained type safety.
+The most common ones:

-This modular approach allows you to import only what you need while maintaining full autocomplete and type checking:
+This modular approach lets you import only what you need while keeping autocomplete and type checking:

 import type {